Julius011/Logistics-system/README.md

 - [x] The API can answer most of the questions above

 Criteria for A-level:
-- [ ] The work is carried out independently with supervision only in "high-level issues"
+- [?]
+The work is carried out independently with supervision only in "high-level issues"
-- [ ] Database schemas are complex and involve extensive validation
+- [x] Database schemas are complex and involve extensive validation
 - [x] Incorrect requests are processed correctly with appropriate error messages
-- [ ] The API can answer all the questions above
+- [x] The API can answer all the questions above

 ### What you need
 1. Atlas database